-Pursuant to the Operating Agreement filed in May 2015, as amended, the Company is authorized to issue a total of 30,000,000 Series A Stock, Series Seed Stock, and common stockholders do not have the power to take part in the direct management of the Company and have limited voting rights.
+Pursuant to the Operating Agreement filed in May 2015, as amended, the Company is authorized to issue a total of 30,000,000 Series A Stock, Series Seed Stock, and common stock.
+Series Seed Stock and common stockholders do not have the power to take part in the direct management of the Company and have limited voting rights.